maxjamesdev/l4ss_dart/README.md

 The total amount of requests you make can be found with this:
 `(targets * 3) * payloads`

+Please be advised that I do not believe in rate limiting.

 -----------------------------------------

 Inside of `l4ss.dart` there are two bools, `__log` and `__ver`.